postsharp/postsharp-emails/110-creating-aspects-multi-kind.md

 }
 ```

-The builder adds advice to the chosen targets via methods which are themselves decorated with the `[Template]` attribute.
-Without going into too much detail, Metalama Templates integrate both compile-time and runtime code.
+The builder adds advice to the chosen targets via _template_ methods, which must be decorated with the `[Template]` attribute.
+Without delving into too much detail, Metalama Templates integrate both compile-time and runtime code.

 Now, logging can be applied to a simple `Order` class: